 Not All Bamboo Sheets Are Created Equal

 Bamboo sheets have been increasing in popularity in recent years - and for good reason.
 They are sustainable, softer than cotton and linen, naturally antimicrobial, and moisture absorbing.
 They also keep you cool in summer and warm in winter.
 Need we say more?
 Many people may have heard about the superior benefits of bamboo sheets, however, many more are likely to be unsure of exactly what they should be looking out for when they are buying their own bamboo sheets for the first time.
 In recent years, more and more brands are creating bamboo bedding products.
 However, not all bamboo sheets are created equal.
 We created this simple guide to help you decode the labels and choose the best bamboo sheets that give you the beauty sleep you deserve.

 1. 100% Bamboo Rayon (Viscose): The majority of bamboo sheets on the market are made of bamboo rayon.
 Rayon was the first generation of cellulosic fibres.
 There are many different processes for manufacturing rayon, varying in the chemicals used and their subsequent impact on the environment.
 If you decide to go for bamboo rayon sheets, choose from manufacturers with strict effluent treatment protocols.
 The concern with bamboo rayon is not that the chemical residue remains on the bamboo material, but in the disposal of the chemical waste product.
 Also, stick to bamboo rayon treated without chlorine-containing bleach and zinc sulphate.

 2. 100% Bamboo Lyocell Ettitude is the first company in Australia to make 100% organic bamboo lyocell bedding.
 It is one of the most sustainable and contemporary textile materials of the 21st century.
 In the lyocell process, raw bamboo is dissolved using a non-toxic solvent producing non-hazardous effluent.
 Together with the water used in the production, the solution is recycled and reused in a closed loop system.
 Therefore, there are no residues of harmful chemicals and water consumption is reduced significantly.
 It is also stronger and softer than rayon.
-If you want to know more about the difference between rayon and lyocell, you can read the article here.
+If you want to know more about the difference between rayon and lyocell, check out our blog post.